Term Life Insurance FAQs

 • What is underwriting?

-Underwriting is a process which evaluates your application alongside medical information and third-party data to determine your "risk class" in order to provide you with a personalized premium for the selected coverage.
+Underwriting is a process that evaluates your application using medical information and third-party data to determine your “risk class” in order to provide you with a personalized premium for the selected coverage.

 • Why do I need a medical exam and who does it?